 Throughout the page and at the bottom tell them EXACTLY what you want them to do.

-Pages You Should Never Have On Your Website
+Public Pages Music Teachers Should Never Have On Your Website

 Those five pages are sufficient for most music teacher’s websites.
 But what about all of the other pages that you may be thinking of?
 Let’s look at a few…